kodsmed/1DV610L3-DayTrader/L3-vision.md

 ## Requirements

-The game should use the graphdrawer-component to draw a graph of the stock price over time.
+☑ The game should use the graphdrawer-component to draw a graph of the stock price over time.

-The game should use the Polygon.io API to get stock prices.
+☑ The game should use the Polygon.io API to get stock prices.

-The system should not overstep the API limits.
+☑ The system should not overstep the API limits.

-A player should be able to "buy" and "sell" stocks, and see their portfolio.
+☑ A player should be able to "buy" and "sell" stocks, and see their portfolio.

-The player should be able to see the current price of a stock.
+☑ The player should be able to see the current price of a stock.

-The player should be able to see the current value of their portfolio.
+☑ The player should be able to see the current value of their portfolio.

-The player should be able to set the game speed, to make time skip faster or slower.
+☑ The player should be able to set the game speed, to make time skip faster or slower.
-Options should be: 1day, 2days, 1week, 2weeks, 1month.
+☑ Options should be: 1day, 2days, 1week, 2weeks, 1month.
-At jumps over 1 day, the game should "guess" the price of the stock, based on the previous price and the current price.

-The player should be able to view the graph of a stock, to see how the price has changed over time.
+☑ The player should be able to view the graph of a stock, to see how the price has changed over time.

-The player should be able to see sections of the graph, to see how the price has changed over time.
+☑ The player should be able to see sections of the graph, to see how the price has changed over time.
-Section sizes should be: 1day, 2days, 1week, 2weeks, 1month.
+☑ Section sizes should be: 1day, 2days, 1week, 2weeks, 1month.

-When the player leaves the game, the game should be saved, so that the player can continue where they left off.
+☑ When the player leaves the game, the game should be saved, so that the player can continue where they left off.

-When the player enters the game, they should be able to continue where they left off.
+☑ When the player enters the game, they should be able to continue where they left off.

-When the game is over, the player should be able to see their score and compare it to other players.
+☑ When the game is over, the player should be able to see their score and compare it to other players.

 ## Tech stack